Making Skills Actionable at Scale

 Rich contextual skill menu

-When users need more context or want to take action, the skill menu brings understanding and next steps together, putting clarity, control and decision making in one place.
+When a user wants more detail or to take action, the skill menu brings understanding and next steps together, putting clarity, control and decision making in one place.

 Contextual actions allow employees to edit, highlight or add skills to plans to development plans.